-Obtaining funding to cover your additional costs and, if applicable, a preparatory trip by making a separate application (for the actual costs) If you are anticipating additional costs of more than €250 a month that are not being covered from other sources and/or if you are planning a preparatory trip to your destination (potentially with a companion - applies only to participants with disabilities), please email your contact in the International Office in good time.
+Obtaining funding to cover your additional costs and, if applicable, a preparatory trip by making a separate application (for the actual costs)

+If you are anticipating additional costs of more than €250 a month that are not being covered from other sources and/or if you are planning a preparatory trip to your destination (potentially with a companion, although this only applies in the event of a disability), please turn in contact with the International Office in good time (erasmus-outgoing@uni-bonnn.de).
 In this case, you will be able to make a separate application (for the actual costs) in which your grant will be calculated individually (up to €15,000 per semester).
 This will require you to submit individual receipts for costs incurred and clarify the situation with other parties covering your costs.
-Ideally, we would like to have submitted your application to our funding provider no later than two months before you start studying.